July 1, 2019, Aging and Disability Services Division (ADSD) received

-Who Can Report a Case of Elder Abuse?
+Who Can Report a Case of Vulnerable Adult Abuse?

-Any person may report an incident of abuse if they have reasonable cause to believe that an elderly person has been abandoned, abused, neglected, exploited, or isolated.
+Any person may report an incident of abuse if they have reasonable cause to believe that a vulnerable adult has been abused, neglected, exploited, isolated or abandoned.
 All information received as a result of a report is maintained as confidential.

-Mandatory reporters must make the report immediately after the event, but no later than 24 hours after there is reason to believe that an elderly person has been abandoned, abused, neglected, exploited, or isolated.
+Mandatory reporters must make the report immediately after the event, but no later than 24 hours after there is reason to believe that a vulnerable adult has been abused, neglected, exploited, isolated or abandoned.
 Mandatory reporters include:

 - Medical professionals